sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 - If you look at the playbook, we used for creating the EC2 instances, we have used different modules like `package`, `pip`, `amazon.aws.ec2_instance`, `debug`, `set_fact`, and `template`.
     - `package`: This module is used to install the package on the localhost.
-    - `pip`: This module is used to install the python package using pip.
+    - `pip`: This module is used to install the Python package using pip.
     - `amazon.aws.ec2_instance`: This module is used to create the EC2 instances on AWS.
     - `debug`: This module is used to print the output of the previous task.
-    - `set_fact`: This module is used to set the fact in the playbook.
+    - `set_fact`: This module is used to set the facts in the playbook.
     - `template`: This module is used to create the file from the template.

 ### Running the playbook